 Here I am, sitting at my favourite pub in Melbourne drinking an expensive pint of craft beer and not really caring that much about the cost that much because so far this month because I've spent a grand total of $0 on rent.
-I'm half a pint into authoring this
+I'm half a

-Back in 2004, I created a content delivery network and one of the world's first video blogs which peaked as the 1901st most visited website in the world and was interviewed by the Washington Post, and the BBC and was published in various newspapers at a ripe age of 20.
+Back in 2004, I created a content delivery network and one of the world's first video blogs which peaked as the 1901st most visited website in the world and was interviewed by the Washington Post, and the BBC and was published in various newspapers at a ripe age

 Here I am, without my van, on the opposite side of the world, sitting at IHOP in Austin, Texas, and the story of how I ended up here is a strange one.
 It has now been just over a month since I left Gitpod, a company I thought I would

 A couple of moments ago, I finished reading the article by Rob O'Leary about the pervasive data collection done by Visual Studio Code.
-Now that I'm no longer an employee at Gitpod, I'm finally able to author a blog post freely about something that has been troubling me for quite
+Now that I'm no longer an employee at Gitpod, I'm finally able to author a blog post freely about something that

 Hello there!
 First, you have made the correct decision to visit Sydney, it's a pretty chill place for tourists.
-To help you fall even more in love with the city, I have provided you with a list of awesome things to do. coffee Australia has some of the best coffee
+To help you fall even more in love with the city, I have provided you with a list of awesome things to do. coffee Australia has some of the

 As hacker summer camp swings into full gear, I reflect upon the time where I was arrested under suspicion of transforming a Hong Kong university mail server into a 0-day warez site and almost spent time in hacker winter camp.
 I was, fortunately, 13 at the time and last week